TTAB Proceedings

 Step 5 – Trial Briefs

-After receiving all testimony, the opposer must file its Trial Brief to the Board, followed by the applicant’s brief, and then followed again by the opposer’s rebuttal brief.
+After receiving all testimony, the opposer must file a Trial Brief to the Board, followed by the applicant’s brief, and then followed again by the opposer’s rebuttal brief.

 Step 6 – Oral Arguments (optional)